Luxul1/Task-Management-System_2CS4/README.md

 Task Management System

 ## Description
-This system developed using RESTful API to efficiently manage and track  tasks assigned to users.
+This system developed using REST API to efficiently manage and track  tasks assigned to users.
 The backend handles data logic via PHP OOP, while providing a relational database for frontend.

 ## Roles